-The DE is the student-run newspaper for the SIUC community, serving the campus since 1916.
+The DE is the student-run news organization for the SIUC community, serving the campus since 1916.

 Who makes up the SIUC community?

-Carbondale, IL is made up of 25,902 residents, with over 21,000 students attending Southern Illinois University.
+Carbondale, Ill., is made up of 25,902 residents, with nearly 18,000 students attending Southern Illinois University.
 In addition, more than 1,200 faculty and staff members work and live in the SIUC community.

 When is the DE published?

-The Daily Egyptian is published four days a week during the fall and spring semesters, and three days a week in the summer semester.
-Click to Publication Schedule for exact and current information.
-Also, special publications such as our annual Back-To-Campus and Career Fair Editions are distributed throughout the year.
+The Daily Egyptian is printed one day a week and new content is published on dailyegyptian.com every day during the fall and spring semesters.
+Special publications such as the annual Back-To-Campus and Housing Editions are also distributed throughout the year.

 Who reads the Daily Egyptian?

 About 12,500 copies of the Daily Egyptian are freely distributed at nearly 200 locations across campus, throughout Carbondale, and other surrounding communities.
 Research shows that 99 percent of SIUC students, almost 75 percent of faculty and staff, and 50 percent of the Carbondale community read the DE at least once a week*.
 Thousands more read the Daily Egyptian every day online.
 97% of college newspaper readership have read the print version while 47% have read the online version.
 68% of readers read the entire issue.
 On average, readers spend 14 minutes reading the print edition.
 86% of college newspaper readers use coupons.